-Ortega, host of a talk show on local radio station DWAR, was shot in the back of the head as he was shopping in a Puerto Princesa City clothing store shortly after his morning broadcast, according to local and international news reports.
+On January 24, 2011, Gerardo Ortega, a Philippine journalist and host of a talk show on the local radio station DWAR, was shot in the back of the head as he was shopping in a Puerto Princesa City clothing store shortly after his morning broadcast, according to news reports.
 Ortega, 47, had recently received death threats from an unknown source, according to The Associated Press.
 The journalist had openly criticized local officials accused of corruption and had opposed provincial mining projects, news reports said.

 In a departure from most journalist murder investigations in the Philippines, police moved quickly in the case, arresting Marlon Recamata, the alleged gunman, and several suspected accomplices.
 Recamata pleaded guilty in February 2011 and was sentenced to life in prison in May 2013.
 Recamata told the court he was paid the equivalent of US$250 for the slaying, according to news reports and the victim’s family.

-The case has been marred in other respects.
 In February 2013, an accomplice who became a prosecution witness was found dead in his prison cell in Lucena City, Quezon.
-Prison authorities said Dennis Aranas had hanged himself, but an investigation by the public attorney’s office found fingernail marks and other injuries that indicated he had likely been attacked.
+Prison authorities said Dennis Aranas hanged himself, but an investigation by the public attorney’s office found fingernail marks and other injuries that indicated he had likely been attacked.

-In March 2016, Arturo "Nonoy" Regalado, a former aide to the governor, was found guilty by the court for his role in Ortega’s assassination and sentenced to 40 years in prison.
+In March 2016, Arturo "Nonoy" Regalado, a former aide to the governor, was found guilty of involvement in Ortega’s killing and sentenced to 40 years in prison.

 On January 5, 2018, the Court of Appeals granted Joel Reyes’ petition to nullify the arrest order against him, ruling in a 24-page decision that his detention lacked “probable cause,” according to news reports.
 It ruled that the Puerto Princesa City Regional Trial Court that issued the order had no jurisdiction to try to decide the criminal case against him, and prohibited it from proceeding with the trial, the reports said.